yetigit/MarcusAureliusQuotes/README.md

 ## How to use

 - Install the plugin
-- Load the plugin
+- Load the plugin *" **Stoic Quotes** "*
 - Have fun !
-You can also adjust the settings in the project settings by searching for "quote"
+You can also adjust the settings in the project settings by searching for `quote`

 ## Settings